hannansatopay/FSND-Capstone-Project/README.md

 This will install all of the required packages we selected within the `requirements.txt` file.

+##### Key Dependencies

+- [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
+Flask is required to handle requests and responses.

+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM.

+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we use to handle cross origin requests from the frontend server.

 ## Running the server

-first ensure you are working using your created virtual environment.
+First ensure that you are working in the created virtual environment.

 To run the server, execute: